-- U.S. Census, 2020: Women were 51% of the U.S. population.
-1. - Wells Farqo/Gallup Investor and Retirement Optimism Index, February 2021.
+- U.S. Census, 2020: Women were 51% of the U.S. population. - Wells Farqo/Gallup Investor and Retirement Optimism Index, February 2021.
 Results for this Wells Farqo/Gallup Investor and Retirement Optimism Index are based on a Gallup PanelTM web study completed by 1,536 U.S. investors, aged 18 and older, from February 8 to 16, 2021.
 This quarter's poll includes an oversample of Black and African American investors, resulting in a total of 573 Black and African American investors included in this survey.
 For this study, the American investor is defined as an adult in a household with stocks, bonds, or mutual funds of \$10,000 or more, either in an investment account or in a self-directed IRA or 401(k) retirement account. - 3.
-"Women's Quick Facts: Compelling Data on Why Women Matter."
-STEMconnector®, November 2016. - 4 Vanguard Institutional, "How America Saves", June 1, 2022. - Fidelity, "The gender gap and retirement", August 26, 2021.
-5. - LinkedIn and Censuswide, "Nearly half of mothers work, take a break, and work again.
-Why is there still such a stigma?", March 4, 2020.
-6. - Gender Differences in Performance at Wells Fargo Advisors, Wells Fargo Wealth & Investment Management (WIM) Analytics, September 2023.
-Average annual trades over a five-year period 7. from January 1, 2018 - December 31, 2022. - 8.
-Risk-adjusted returns represented by return divided by risk. - 9.
-Findings from Warwick Business School, "Are women better investors than men?", June 2018. - 10.
-Harvard Business Review.
-"How the gender balance of investment teams shapes the risks they take", December 24, 2020. - When a stock or portfolio has a higher standard deviation, the predicted range of performance is wide, implying greater volatility.
-11. - Meir Statman, Ph.D., and Vincent Wood, CFA.
-"Behavioral Aspects of the Design and Marketing of Financial Products."
-The Journal of Investment Consulting.
-Summer 2004, Volume 7, Number 1.
-12. - Gary P. Brinson, Randolph Hood, and Gilbert L. Beebower.
-"Determinants of Portfolio Performance."
-Financial Analysts Journal (July/August 1986).
-Gary P. Brinson, Brian D. Singer, and Gilbert L. 13 Beebower.
-"Determinants of Portfolio Performance II: An Update."
-Financial Analysts Journal (May/June 1991). - Determinants of Portfolio Returns, Wells Farqo Wealth Management, November 2011. - Dalbar, Inc., 1985 2022; "Quantitative Analysis of Investor Behavior," 2023, DALBAR, Inc., dalbar.com.
-Past performance is not a guarantee of future results.
-Dalbar computed the "average 15 stock fund investor return" by using industry cash-flow reports from the Investment Company Institute.
-The "average stock fund return" figure represents the average return for all funds listed in Lipper's U.S. diversified equity fund classification model.
-All DALBAR returns were computed using the S&P 500 Index.
+"Women's Quick Facts: Compelling Data on Why Women Matter," STEMconnector®, November 2016. - 4.
+Bank of America, "BofA Data Finds Men's Average 401(k) Account Balance Exceeds Women's by 50%," June 28, 2023. - 5.
+"Gender wealth gaps in the U.S. and benefits of closing them," Federal Reserve Bank of St. Louis, September 29, 2021. - LinkedIn and Censuswide, "Nearly half of mothers work, take a break, and work again.
+Why is there still such a stigma?"
+March 4, 2020.
+6. - 2024 Women and Investing Study, Fidelity Investments, October 2024.
+7. - Her Money Mindset Survey, Investopedia and REAL SIMPLE, May 2024.
+8 - Gender Differences in Performance at Wells Farqo Advisors, Wells Farqo Wealth & Investment Management (WIM) Analytics, January 2025.
+Average annual trades over a seven-year period from 9.
+January 1, 2018 - December 31, 2024. - Risk-adjusted returns represented by return divided by risk.
+10. - Findings from Warwick Business School, "Are women better investors than men?"
+June 2018.
+11. - Harvard Business Review.
+"How the gender balance of investment teams shapes the risks they take," December 24, 2020.
+12. - When a stock or portfolio has a higher standard deviation, the predicted range of performance is wide, implying greater volatility. - 14 Meir Statman, Ph.D., and Vincent Wood, CFA, "Behavioral Aspects of the Design and Marketing of Financial Products," The Journal of Investment Consulting, Summer 2004, Volume 7, Number 1. - Gary P. Brinson, Randolph Hood, and Gilbert L. Beebower, "Determinants of Portfolio Performance," Financial Analysts Journal (July/August 1986).
+Gary P. Brinson, Brian D. Singer, and Gilbert L. Beebower, "Determinants of Portfolio Performance II: An Update," Financial Analysts Journal (May/June 1991). - Wells Fargo Investment Institute, Bloomberg, and Morningstar Direct, 2024.
+Analysis is based on averages of the Moderate Income, Moderate Growth and Income, and Moderate Growth allocations.
+Strategic asset allocation comprises US stock-bond mix, global diversification, and asset class diversification. - Dalbar, Inc., 1985 2022; "Quantitative Analysis of Investor Behavior," 2025, DALBAR, Inc., dalbar.com.
+Past performance is not a quarantee of future results.
+Dalbar computed the average stock fund investor return by using industry cash flow reports from the Investment Company Institute.
+The Average Equity Fund Investor is comprised of a universe of both domestic and world equity mutual funds.
+It includes growth, sector, alternative strategy, value, blend, emerging markets, global equity, international equity, and regional equity funds.
 Returns assume reinvestment of dividends and capital gain distributions.
-The fact that buy and hold has been a successful strategy in the past does not quarantee that it will continue to be successful in the future.
+The fact that buy and hold has been a successful strategy in the past does not guarantee that it will continue to be successful in the future.
 The performance shown is not indicative of any particular investment. - Wells Fargo Survey of Affluent Women, March 2021. - OECD Programme for International Student Assessment (PISA) 2015 Results (Volume IV): Students' Financial Literacy, May 2017.